What to Do When a Loved One has Died Abroad

-If the death of a British National occurs outside of England and Wales you must first register the death following the rules of that country.
+If the death of a British National occurs outside of England or Wales you must first register the death following the rules of that country.
 Usually this will start by arranging to get a death certificate from a local doctor or coroner of that country.

 For assistance on how to register a death in that country report the death to the British Consul or local British embassy.
-You can find a British Embassy or Consulate on the government website.
+You can find a British Embassy or Consulate on the HM Government website.
 In some circumstances, the British Consul will be able to arrange for the death to be registered in England and Wales.

 After the death has been registered abroad, you may want to also register your loved one's death at the Register Office that is nearest to where they lived.
 This is optional, although if the funeral is to take place in England or Wales, the death will need to be registered with the nearest Register Office.